cdktf/cdktf-provider-google/docs/alloydbCluster.java.md

 The database engine major version.

 This is an optional field and it's populated at the Cluster creation time.
-This field cannot be changed after cluster creation.
+Note: Changing this field to a higer version results in upgrading the AlloyDB cluster which is an irreversible change.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.17.0/docs/resources/alloydb_cluster#database_version AlloydbCluster#database_version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.18.0/docs/resources/alloydb_cluster#database_version AlloydbCluster#database_version}

 ---